antonmi/job_reactor/README.markdown

 Job Storage
 ==========
 Now you can store your job in [Redis][5] storage (`'redis_storage`') or in memory (`'memory_storage'`).
-Only the first, of course, 'really' persist the jobs.
+Only the first, of course, 'really' persists the jobs.
 You can use the last one if you don't want install Redis, don't need retry jobs and need more speed (by the way, the difference in performance is not so great - Redis is very fast).

 The default host and port for Redis server are: